-None of the reported data for the studies you have provided for this information requirement includes results for the required fifth strain, S. typhmurium TA102 or E. coli WP2 uvrA or E. coli WP2 uvrA (pKM101).
+The study you have provided for this information requirement does not include results for the required fifth strain, S. typhmurium TA102 or E. coli WP2 uvrA or E. coli WP

 In your comments you state that the fifth Ames strain was not included in the test guideline OECD TG 471 at the time that the studies above were performed (Annex XI, 1.1.2).
 In support you provide reference to a recent publication (2019).